What is open access?

 Research funders are keen to encourage the recipients of their grants to make their outputs openly accessible.
-A number of OA policies have been announced in recent years that mandate open access for institutions and researchers who receive public funding.
+A number of policies have been announced in recent years that mandate open access for institutions and researchers who receive public funding.

-For the post 2014 REF HEFCE have announced a new open access requirement.
-The core of the policy is that journal articles and conference proceedings must be available in an open access form to be eligible for the post-2014 REF.
-Non-compliance may put your outputs at risk of being ineligible for submission.
+Journal articles and conference proceedings must be available in an open access form to be eligible for the REF, and non-compliant outputs may be ineligible for submission.

-There is a range of detailed information about funder expectations and information on library support available here.
+There is a range of detailed information about funder expectations and information on support available from Library Services here.

 Routes to Open Access